caiks/WBOT02/README.md

 The statistics are very good for *model* 84, but this only partly translates into qualitative improvements.

 Let us consider the rethresholded *model* 86.
 The statistics have remained much the same with high growth and a low multiplier.
+The mean *underlying* has decreased to 13.3 from 15.1 because of the `XMAX` parameter decreased by 2 bits.
+The median *diagonal* has also decreased to 24.9, but it is still ahead of the median *diagonal* of 21.0 for *model* 81 even though it is a much larger *model*.
 The mean path length is now 13.9, which is more than 3 steps longer than the mean path length for the corresponding non-computed *substrate* *model* 81.
 In fact, *model* 86 is the largest *model* that we have generated at 341,235 *fuds*, but because it is un-scanned and quite normal there are few hotspots and so the mean and maximum path lengths are moderate compared to some of the other *models*.
 We can see this if we examine the length contour map, which is very uniform -

 ![contour005_086_minent_length](images/contour005_086_minent_length.png)